melvinho77/tflint-ruleset-yumyum/docs/rules/terraform_required_tags.md

 #### `excluded_resources`

-The `excluded_resources` optionn defines the list of resources type to be ignored in ths rule checking.
+The `excluded_resources` option defines the list of resources type to be ignored in ths rule checking.

 ## Example